sanyamagrawal/projectER/README.md

 To Setup This Project Follow the following steps.
 IN any time if you get an error type running the command with sudo

 1. Clone the Repo.
-COMMAND : git clone git@github.com:sanyamagrawal/educationalcop.git
+COMMAND : git clone git@github.com:sanyamagrawal/projectER.git

-2. Enter the Directory COMMAND: cd educationalcop
+2. Enter the Directory COMMAND: cd projectER

 3. Install Bower IN Global Name Space .
 Command : npm install -g bower